-I realized early on that solely changing diapers and breastfeeding around the clock led me into postpartum depression.
-I discovered the my anxiety as a young mom was crippling.
+I realized early on in my own parenting journey that solely changing diapers and breastfeeding around the clock led me into postpartum depression.
+I discovered that my anxiety as a young mom was crippling.

 I discovered that I had OCD and frankly, I realized there was a lot about being a mother that I just didn’t like.